-Sex trafficking of any sort is prohibited by the Penal Code.
+Child trafficking of any sort is prohibited by the Penal Code.
 Sex trafficking involves forcing a person, including a child, into sexual abuse, assault, indecency, prostitution, or pornography.
+Labor trafficking involves forcing a person, including a child, to engage in forced labor or services.

-Traffickers are often trusted members of a child's community, such as friends, romantic partners, family members, mentors, and coaches, although traffickers frequently make contact with victims online.
+Traffickers are often trusted members of a child's community, such as friends, romantic partners, family members, mentors, and coaches.
+Some traffickers make contact with victims online.